tuvalroz/hw2-video/README.md

+## Submission:
+1. Submission is in couples (But please start by doing it alone).
+2. Coding: 70%, Questions: 30%.
+3. Your submitted should be *private*, please make barashd@post.bgu.ac.il a collaborator.
+4. Do not use external libraries that provide the pagination component for you.
+If in doubt, contact the staff.
+5. Deadline: 06/05/2023.

+## The task
+The task is to add [pagination](https://www.w3schools.com/css/css3_pagination.asp) to the website:
+1. Populate your database with 1 million fake examples.(See example in 'prisma/seed.ts')
+2. Front end component: show 10 posts on each page.
+3. Updating the backend query to the database (see relevant reading material below)
+4. To test that your implementation works, you'll also have to populate your databases with fake posts.

 ## Intro
 This example shows how to implement a **fullstack app in TypeScript with [Next.js](https://nextjs.org/)** using [React](https://reactjs.org/) (frontend), [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) and [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) (backend).
 It also demonstrates how to implement authentication using [NextAuth.js](https://next-auth.js.org/).
 The example uses an SQLite database file with some initial dummy data which you can find at [`./prisma/dev.database`](./prisma/dev.database).